 We provide educational opportunities for young scholars, Dunhuang Academy staff, and the general public.
 Public outreach is a top priority.

-- The Foundation recently launched a Distinguished Artist and Scholar program, which brings renowned artists to Dunhuang to engage the wealth of material at the site for inspiration.
+The Foundation recently launched an Artist in Residence program, which brings renowned artists to Dunhuang to engage the wealth of material at the site for inspiration.